-Smart adaptions will ensure it ages well as you get older
+Smart adaptations will ensure it ages well as you get older

 Consumer Reports Money Adviser: May 2012